This chickpea salad sandwich recipe is perfect for a quick vegan meal or meal prep for the week. It’s filling, healthy and can be made in 15 minutes!

 How to make chickpea salad sandwiches

-Add in all your wet ingredients and spices.
+- Add in the wet ingredients and spices.
 Stir all of the ingredients together and you have yourself chickpea salad.
-Serve cold.

-Toast up some whole wheat bread and top with all the best sandwich makings: pickles, hot sauce, lettuce, and avocado!
+- Chickpea salad is best served cold.
+Toast whole wheat bread and top with all the best sandwich makings: pickles, hot sauce, lettuce, and avocado.

 More Meal Prep Monday recipes: